SayujKuickel/gaadi-guide/README.md

 # Welcome!

-Welcome to the Kathmandu Bus Routes project!
+Welcome to the Gaadi Guide project!
 This application aims to provide a clear and interactive map of various bus routes across Kathmandu, Nepal.
 I am building this app to solve the lack of centralized, easily accessible route information.

 This project is being actively developed and you can see the full feature list I plan to add in the [Notion page](https://www.notion.so/2002054224e68038b8f1dd5e64f0a636?v=2002054224e681548951000c5b4845fc).

-Check out the demo [here](https://bus-routes.sayuj.com.np/).
+Check out the demo [here](https://gaadiguide.sayuj.com.np/).

 ## Key Features